 Segmentation can also be utilized for a variety of research applications where determining the types of customers within a market is essential.
 The following are some real world examples of how segmentation research can be used:

 - Understand behavior.
 Many companies experience a low rate of customer retention.
-In order to identify ways of keeping customers, one marketer asked why his customers were switching to the competition.
-Rockbridge segmented the former customers based on their attitudes, and found distinct groups who perceived the service category very differently, and therefore, had unique motivations for turning to the competition.
-Some customers were satisfied with the service but left because the competition offered a better deal, while others were unhappy with the service they were receiving and switched to gain better service.
+In order to identify ways to keep customers, one marketer asked why his customers switch to the competition.
+Rockbridge segmented former customers based on their attitudes, and found distinct groups who perceived the service category very differently, and therefore, had unique motivations for turning to the competition.
+As examples, some customers were satisfied with the service but left because the competition offered a better deal, while others were unhappy with the service they were receiving and switched to gain better service.

 - Develop marketing strategies.
 Rockbridge has also segmented markets in the United States based on social and economic variables for a charitable organization.
 The segmentation allowed the organization to construct appropriate marketing strategies for similar areas of the U.S., and the representatives of similar markets were able to share their strategies and ideas for increasing donations.

 The Science of Segmentation